Crafts - M.A. and M.F.A. Download to print

 M.F.A.: Minimum 60 total credit hours.

-The thesis is a significant project or body of work done independently of other coursework.
-Students are expected to demonstrate the ability to conduct research or produce a significant, original project in a discriminating and disciplined manner.
-The thesis topic should be one that will further the student’s knowledge and ability in the specialty by demonstrating skill as a researcher or studio artist.
+M.F.A.: The thesis is a significant project or body of work done independently of other coursework.
+Students are expected to demonstrate the ability to conduct research directed toward the production of a significant, original project in a discriminating and disciplined manner.
+The thesis topic should be one that will further the student’s knowledge and ability in the specialty by demonstrating skill as a studio artist.
 The outcome should be an effort that serves as a foundation for the pursuit of independent work when the graduate program is completed.
 At this stage, students are expected to work in close consultation with their thesis advisor.

 Successful completion of the Candidacy Review Examination is a requirement in every School of Art graduate program.
 In the studio majors, it is scheduled after half of the program has been completed.
 Successful completion of the examination designates the student as a candidate for the degree.